 Calories Burned During Exercise

-Limiting the results only to exercise, the comparison happens between Firstbeat’s “vigorous & moderate physical activity” (>40 % of maximal capacity) and Oura’s “activity burn” (the portion that exceeds 1.5 MET level).
+Limiting the results only to exercise, the comparison happens between Firstbeat’s “vigorous & moderate physical activity” (>40 % of maximal capacity) and Oura’s Active Calorie Burn.
 These are clearly two very different ways of calculating the calories burned by exercise, but the following results do provide some backdrop when we take a look at where (or when during the tracked days) the differences in the results come from.

 As expected, Firstbeat’s results were again higher, averaging 37.50 % or 243 kcal more than Oura’s activity burn.
 However, the difference was only 4.71 % or 62 kcal during Sunday, which was the only day I performed actual rigorous exercise.
 Note that I did manually log the exact number of burned calories from my exercise to Oura.
 Of course, three-day sample size is clearly the limiting factor here, but it’s good to know that if you manually log your exercises, Oura can do a pretty good job in estimating your basal metabolic rate (BMR).